g737a6b/php-form/README.md

 MofgForm is suited to all web forms.

-- All basic input types (text, select, radio, checkbox, textarea)
+- All basic input types (text, select, radio, checkbox, textarea and password)
 - Unlimited pages
 - Validation
 - Filtering